28 February 2019

 “Momma said you could tuck me in,” Hope said.

-In my periphery, I saw Dana watching us with a smile that was softer and kinder than anything I could muster.
-She held the same can of Abita that she’d probably been nursing for an hour or two, effortlessly defeating the most disciplined of soldiers pretending they didn’t want to drink faster.
-She’s a finger width taller than I am, but doesn’t look it for some reason – most people are surprised at how tall she is when we stand together.
-She’s thin and athletic looking, though her only exercise is hiking near her home in Topanga Canyon, mostly in Malibu State Park, and an ocassional backpacking or easy rock climbing trip with me around Idylwild.
+Dana didn’t have a resting smile and a genuine smile, she simply had a smile.
+She’s a finger width taller than I am, but doesn’t look it for some reason – most people are surprised at how tall she is when we stand together, as if her kindness makes her seem smaller for some reason; that’s probably why Big Daddy looked bigger than he was.
+She’s thin and athletic looking, though after the army her only exercise was hiking near her home in Topanga Canyon, mostly in Malibu State Park, and an occasional backpacking or easy rock climbing trip with me around Idylwild or Joshua Tree.
 She used to play beach volleyball, but stopped because it wasn’t as fun after she dropped out of college to pursue art full time.

 She tried to talk to me as she laid down, but she was too tired.
 She stopped talking and her eyes remained shut, and within two minutes her breathing was slower but still irregular.
 I’d wait until she was fully asleep before leaving.

 The bottom two shelves of the right-hand bookshelf were for Hope and Dana.
 The bottom shelf had a short row of books Hope had outgrown one the years, mostly ones typical of her age and with a bias towards princesses and fairies, and a few drawing pads and colored pencils that were timeless.
 The shelf above had what I thought or hoped she’d enjoy while I was in Cuba, books like the Harry Potter series and some science fiction series about a kid a few years older than her who had multiple universe versions of himself to help solve crimes (I bought it on impulse when the cute worker at a used bookshop in North Park recommended them for an eight year old who read above her level).
 I added a couple of maker’s project books and a maker’s kit that I had designed for anyone from around age ten to a freshman in college engineering; it had typical nuts-and-bolts and wires-and-circuits, but I added a few Arduinos and things it could make move, beep, light up, or roll.
 I hoped Dana would help her with the online parts; she’s never been interested in computers, but maybe a shared project would prime her pump.
-For Dana, I added a couple of the new Stephen King books that had already made their way to the used book shop.
-She’d have access to all of my home and books, but she liked popular fiction like Stephen King and a few other authors I can never recall.

 My gaze settled on the faces in the photo.
 Almost half of the 21 of us were gone.
 Several perished in Afghanistan, a couple were suicides (vets have four times the rate as civilians), a few were disease (Gulf War syndrome), and some were accidents (paratroopers tend to have risky hobbies outside of work).
 Our network had lost contact with a two.
-One recently put the barrel of a Glock 19 in his mouth – standard issue for police, Rangers, and secret service back then – and he had been on my mind all month.
+One recently put the barrel of a Glock 19 in his mouth, standard issue for police, Rangers, and secret service back then, and he had been on my mind all month.

 Tucked into the display’s frame was a ratty business card that was once white, but was now the color of Dana’s skin and stained with blood, 3-way gun oil, and six months of MRE lunches.
-It had a black skull wearing a black beret as the face of black Ace of Spades, and it was framed with Airborne wings; Times New Roman font said: “I’m an American Paratrooper.
+It had a black skull wearing a black beret as the face of black Ace of Spades, and it was framed with Airborne wings.
+Times New Roman font said: “I’m an American Paratrooper.
 If you’re recovering my body, kiss my cold, dead ass.”
-(Ken liked that card so much he adopted the phrase to describe what Chinese investors could do with their $10.7 Million.)
+Ken liked that card so much he adopted the phrase to describe what Chinese investors could do with their $10.7 Million.

 The shelf below my row of nostalgia was full of dusty fiction and nonfiction I planned to read one day, a combination of books like Sapiens and Blink mixed with classical literature and memoirs by a few presidents and average, ordinary people like you and me who somehow made art from their history in work like Angela’s Ashes, The Liar’s Club, I Know Why the Caged Bird Sings, A Heartbreaking Work of Staggering Genius, and The Things They Carried by Tim O’Brien (no relation).
+Three new books from Amazon were squeezed in, Mary Karr’s “The Art of Memoir,” Sol Stein’s “Stein on Writing,” and Stephen King’s “On Writing.”

 The next two shelves were dedicated to well used copies of sometimes redundant and sometimes conflicting translations of ancient texts like the Bhagavita, Upanishids, Pali Canon, Bible (old and new testaments), Q’ran, Tao Te Ching, etc. I had a few copies of Native American stories I hadn’t red yet, and worn copies of Greek Myth collections that contradicted each other and were Hope’s namesake.

-The next two shelves had a curated collections of magic books, including several original and signed copies from Tommy Wonder, Chris Kenner, Troy Hooser, Brother John Hamman, John Rocherbaumer, David Roth, Paul Gertner, and a few others who made their way in and out of Baton Rouge and New Orleans on their lecture circuits in the 1980’s.
-There was a Harry Anderson book, too, but it was less magic and more bar bets and friendly con games similar to the birthday paradox.
-The only newer books were the six volumes of Robert Giobi’s Card College and some reissued books on performance theory by Juan Tammariz, and two booklets with dozens of authors contributing and published by the owner of The Magic Apple, a magic shop located up the road from Hollywood’s Magic Castle.
-Because my bookshelves were stuffed full like a Thanksgiving Turkey, I added a few cookbooks beside the magic books, including Granny’s roux-stained copy of Louisiana Kitchen: I quipped that turning raw ingredients into dinner was like magic – a play on Paul Prudhome’s “Louisiana Magic” seasoning products.
+The next two shelves had a curated collections of magic books, including several original and signed copies from Tommy Wonder, Chris Kenner, Troy Hooser, Brother John Hamman, John Rocherbaumer, David Roth, and a few others who made their way in and out of Baton Rouge and New Orleans on their lecture circuits in the 1980’s.
+There was a Harry Anderson book, too, but it was less magic and more bar bets and friendly con games; that’s where I first learned the birthday paradox.
+I sighed a bit.
+Harry had passed almost exactly a year before at age 65.
+After Night Court, he married a girl from Baton Rouge and moved to New Orleans to run bar, and, like a lot of people in Louisiana, he smoked and drank more than was healthy.
+My friends in the magic club missed him as if he were an old army buddy.

-The bottom shelf was bulging with worn and marked up books about Jimmy Hoffa, the Mafia, and the Kennedy’s, curated from used bookshops over the years and more than 2,000 available on Amazon.
+The next shelf was bulging with worn and marked up books about Jimmy Hoffa, the Mafia, and the Kennedy’s, curated from used bookshops over the years and more than 2,000 available on Amazon.
 Most were crap.
+I keep a bunch on my e-reader because I can search for names; there are probably 10,000 names to keep track of in all of that history; Walter Sheridan’s index of names in “The Fall and Rise of Jimmy Hoffa” is longer than most people’s books on the subject.

 My gaze slid from the bookshelf and fell back on Hope.
 Her breathing was soft and regular.
 A siren sounded again, but her breathing remained unchanged.
 I turned off the light, crept into the hallway, and gently shut her door and pressed my ear against the thin wood panels.